The Triumph and Tragedy of Octavius V. Catto

 For some time, Catto was memorialized after his tragic death.
 Public schools honoring him were opened first in Philadelphia in 1879 and then in Camden, New Jersey in 1929.

 For years, Catto's 5th Brigade continued to pay tribute to him in ceremonies at the unit's quarters as well as at his gravesite.
 In the early twentieth century as a part of the black Elk (Improved Benevolent Protective Order of Elks of the World (IBPOEW)) movement, a group of Philadelphia men formed the O.V.
 Catto Lodge in 1906.

 This same year, white Elk leaders finally began efforts to improve relations with the black lodges and end the six-year long, sometimes violent, inter-fraternal conflict between the groups.
 The formation of the Philadelphia lodge does not appear to have been greeted with the same consternation and enmity black lodges endured earlier.

 Did the selection of Catto for the lodge's name, support this healing?
 Today, there are many efforts in Philadelphia seeking to honor Catto and reclaim his legacy.
-Among them is a citizen committee formed by City Councilman James F. Kenney to erect a prominent public sculpture mounted and create education program for local schools
+Among them is a citizen committee formed by City Councilman James F. Kenney to erect a prominent public sculpture and create education programs for local schools.